Nonparametric maximum likelihood methods for binary response models with random coefficients: Univariate Randomness

 \section{Univariate Randomness}

 In our simplest setting we have only a univariate random component and we observe thresholds, $v_i$, and associated binary responses,

 with $\eta_i$'s drawn iidly from the distribution $F_\eta$ and independently of the $v_i$.
-In economic applications, with $v_i$ taken as a price the survival curve, $1 - F_\eta (v) $ can be interpreted as a demand curve, the proportion of the population willing to pay, $v$.
+In economic applications, with $v_i$ taken as a price the survival curve, $1 - F_\eta (v) $ can be interpreted as a demand curve, the proportion of the population willing to pay at pricce, $v$.
 More generally, the single index model, might express $v_i = v(w_i , \theta)$ depending on other covariates, $w_i$ and unknown parameters, $\theta$.
 This is the context of \citeasnoun{Cosslett83} who focuses most of his attention on estimation of the distribution $F_\eta$ employing the nonparametric maximum likelihood estimator (NPMLE) of \citeasnoun{KW}.
 Estimation of the remaining parameters can be carried out by some form of profile likelihood, but we will defer such considerations.
 In biostatistics \eqref{eq.Coss1} is referred to as the current status model: with the inequality reversed we observe inspection times, $v_i$, and a binary indicator, $y_i$, revealing whether an unobserved event time, $\eta_i$, has occurred prior to its associated inspection time, $v_i$.
 Again, the objective is to estimate the distribution of the event times, $F_\eta$, by nonparametric maximum likelihood as described, for example, by \citeasnoun{GJW}.

 The geometry of maximum likelihood in this univariate setting is quite simple and helps to establish a heuristic for the general multivariate case.
-To illustrate the role of these intervals under the standard convention of the current status model, we can write,
+To illustrate the critical role of the intervals between adjacent order statistics of the $v_i$ under the standard convention of the current status model, we can write,

-Given a sample $\{ (y_i, v_i) \; i = 1, \cdots , n\}$, this relation defines $n+1$ intervals as illustrated for $n = 10$ in the upper panel of Figure \ref{fig.Oned}.
+Given a sample $\{ (y_i, v_i) \; i = 1, \ldots , n\}$, this relation defines $n+1$ intervals as illustrated for $n = 10$ in the upper panel of Figure \ref{fig.Oned}.
 Each point defines a half line on $\RR$; if $y_i = 1$ then the interval is $R_i = (-\infty, v_i ]$, while if $y_i = 0$ the interval is $R_i = (v_i , \infty )$.
-Neglecting for the moment the possibility of ties, the $R_i$'s form a partition of $n + 1$ intervals of $\RR$, We will denote these intervals by $I_j$, for $j = 1, \cdots , n+1$; they can be either closed, open or half open.
+Neglecting for the moment the possibility of ties, the $R_i$'s form a partition of $n + 1$ intervals of $\RR$, We will denote these intervals by $I_j$, for $j = 1, \ldots , n+1$; they can be either closed, open or half open.
 We now define the associated counts,

 where $v_{(j)}$ is the $j$-th order statistic of the sample $\{v_1, \dots, v_n\}$.
 Now suppose we assign probability mass, $p_j$ to each of the intervals $I_j$, so that $p = \{p_1,\dots, p_{n+1}\}$ in the $n$ dimensional unit simplex, $\SS_n$.
 Then the contribution of the $i$-th data point to the likelihood is $\sum_{j} p_j 1\{R_i \cap I_j\neq \emptyset\}$.